fpc/Lazarus/components/plotfunction/readme.txt

 PlotColor : Color of the plotted line

+BackgroundColor : Background color of the area spanned by the axes

+Color : Background color of the entire control.

 Caption : Caption of the graph

 XAxis, YAxis: These control the appearance of the X and Y axis.
   They have both the following properties:
     Color     : Axis color
+    Linewidth : Width of the axis line
     TickColor : Color of the tick marks on the axis.
     Ticks     : Number of tick marks or distance between tick marks on the axis.
     TickSize  : Length of the tick mark.
-    TickMode  : Ticks is number of ticks or distance (in pixels) between  ticks.
+    TickLinewidth : Linewidth for the tick marks TickMode  : Ticks is number of ticks or distance (in pixels) between  ticks.
     TickFont  : Font for the tick labels
     Caption   : Caption of the axis.